openeuropa/oe_authorisation/modules/oe_authorisation_syncope/README.md

 Out of the box the modules provides:
-- Site role synchronization with Syncope.
+- Site-level role synchronization with Syncope.
-- Global role support for roles coming from Syncope.
+- Global role support for cross-enterprise role assignment.
-- User role synchronizaton when users login.
+- User role synchronisation upon login.

 It interacts with Syncope in the following situations:
 - Site Role is created/update/deleted.
 - User logs in.
-- User is edited.
+- User is created/edited.

 It uses the following configuration to interact with Syncope:
 - Apache Syncope API endpoint